HNC has been archived.

 At our company

-• Manages common components for ArgoCD and cert-manager
+• Manages the common components of ArgoCD and cert-manager.

-It was a convenient system that allowed us to easily and safely manage multi-tenant configurations.
+I used it in situations like these.
+It was a convenient system that allowed me to easily and securely manage multi-tenant configurations.

-Further discussion on the HNC archive took place in the following GitHub issue:
+A detailed discussion regarding the HNC archive took place in the following GitHub Issue.

-Here we will introduce the main points of the content.
+Here, we will highlight and introduce the key points of its content.

 • At the SIG Auth meeting held on February 26, 2025, it was officially decided to archive the HNC project.

-• The main reasons are a lack of maintainers and a lack of adoption.
+• The main reasons are a shortage of maintainers and a lack of implementation examples.

 • Q&A

-• Will HNC be integrated into Kubernetes core?
+• Are there any plans to integrate HNC into the Kubernetes core?

-• To be included in the core, it had to be orders of magnitude more widespread than it is now.
+• Apparently, in order to be included in the core, it needed to be adopted at a level orders of magnitude more widely than it is currently.

 • alternative plan

-• Kubernetes core prioritizes providing extension points over contentious features like multitenancy
+• Kubernetes Core prioritizes providing extension points over controversial features like multi-tenancy.

-However, there is a possibility that it may be restarted as an unofficial fork or a separate project by volunteers, so please continue to keep an eye on it.
+However, there is a possibility that it may be relaunched as an unofficial fork by volunteers or as a separate project, so let's continue to keep an eye on it.

 Technical impact